gonjetso/DataAnalysis/README.md

  <h3>4.
 Weather Data Project</h3>
  This is another Python project analysis weather data and responding to basic questions about the data.
 The project uses the pandas library.

+<h3>5.
+Car Data EDA Project</h3>
+This is an exploratory data analysis of a car dataset using Python.
+The project uses the Python libraries pandas, numpy, seaborn, and matplotlib.